openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 this->add_matcher(m2, callback2, PassProperty::CHANGE_DYNAMIC_STATE);
 ~~~~~~~~~~~~~

 The last argument `PassProperty::CHANGE_DYNAMIC_STATE` says that callback can be applied for ngraph::Function with dynamic shapes.
-In case if callback do not support dynamic shapes `PassProperty::REQUIRE_STATIC_SHAPE` can be used.
+In case if callback does not support dynamic shapes `PassProperty::REQUIRE_STATIC_SHAPE` can be used.

 To run any transformation you need to call `ngraph::pass::MyTransformationClass().run_on_function(f)` where `f` is `ngraph::Function`.

 ## Pattern matching

 Sometimes patterns can't be expressed via regular nGraph operations.
 For example if you want to detect Convolution->Add sub-graph without specifying particular input type for Convolution operation or you want to create pattern where some of operations can have different types.
-And for this cases nGraph provides additional helpers to construct patterns for GraphRewrite transformations.
+And for these cases nGraph provides additional helpers to construct patterns for GraphRewrite transformations.
 There are two main helpers:
 1. `ngraph::pattern::op::Label` - helps to express inputs if their type is undefined.
-2. `ngraph::pattern::op::Any` - helps to express intermediate nodes of pattern if their type unknown.
+2. `ngraph::pattern::op::Any` - helps to express intermediate nodes of pattern if their type is unknown.

-Lets go through example to have better understanding how it works:
+Let's go through example to have better understanding how it works:
 Note: node attributes do not participate in pattern matching and needed only for operations creation.
 Only operation types participate in pattern matching.

-Example below show basic usage of `pattern::op::Label` class.
+Example below shows basic usage of `pattern::op::Label` class.
 Here we construct Multiply pattern with arbitrary first input and Constant as a second input.

 ~~~~~~~~~~~~~{.cpp}